Ramón Rivero: Career as an entertainer

+After years of success in radio, Rivero debuted on television at WKAQ-TV with similar following.
+La Taberna India, similar in concept to Duffy's Tavern.
+After hosting the show for a year, Rivero left the role.
+Six months later, he debuted La Farándula Corona.
 Rivero produced and acted in various theatrical productions in Puerto Rico among them Mosquilandia (Mosquito Land), El Príncipe Wele-Wele (Prince Wele-Wele), A Mi Me Matan Pero Yo Gozo (They can kill me, but I'll enjoy it), Ese Niño Es Mio (The child is mine), Hay Que Defenderse (One must defend himself), La Familia del Lío (The family of problems) and El Tremendo Hotel, however his success was not limited to the theater and radio.

 In 1946, El Mundo, a local newspaper, began a comic strip about Rivero's character Diplo, making this the first time that a Puerto Rican from the local entertainment industry received such a distinction.
 Rivero was a pioneer of Puerto Rican television who produced the first comedy show La Taberna India (The India Saloon) for Angel Ramos's Telemundo, a local television station.
 He became known to his fans as the "Rey de la Farándula" (King of Show-business) and "Señor Televisión" (Mr. Television).
 In winter 1953, Rivero and his troupe traveled to New York City to perform before the Puerto Rican community which had migrated and settled there during the Great Puerto Rican migration of the 1940s.
 For three weeks Rivero and his show "El Tremendo Hotel" held sold-out performances at the Teatro San Juan, Teatro Hispano and the Teatro Puerto Rico.